Oyama Magnolia flowers

 Oyama Magnolia will grow to be about 25 feet tall at maturity, with a spread of 20 feet.
 It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 60 years or more.

 This tree does best in full sun to partial shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
+It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is not originally from North America.